Skip to main content

 9. Users are prohibited from accessing information by unauthorized means, accessing private data, performing denial of service actions, engaging in malicious activities that disrupt the University’s HPC services or systems, or interfering with other users’ access to Northwestern HPC system resources.

-10. Quest may not be used for private goals and may only be used for Northwestern University research activities or classroom activities through research or classroom allocations.
+10. Quest is not intended for private use and may only be used for Northwestern University research or classroom activities through research or classroom resources.

 Data Storage Policy

-Note that Quest is not approved for the storage of sensitive or restricted data.
+Note that Quest is not approved for the storage of sensitive or regulated data.
 See Quest Data Security Guidance for further details.

 Home Directories